Theremsoe/stori-assessment/Readme.md

 I'm a guy that wants create a robust code.
 So then, the core logic was created using TDD practice and you can check the tests used to validate the correct functionality in ``tests`` directory.

-If you wants check and run the test, please install the required modules contained in requirements-dev.txt file using pip.
+If you wants check and run the test, please install the required modules contained in ``requirements-dev.txt`` file using ``pip``.
 Use the next command in a virtual environment active session as guide:

 ```bash
 pip install -r requirements-dev.txt